About me.

 C.V.

-Profile: Susan Malfa lives, paints and gardens in Brooklyn and Amagansett, New York.
-She enjoyed a career in media sales management, has a B.A. in Art and Graduate Certificate in Leadership and Strategy.
-She is a student of Horticulture Therapy.
-Her art study is ongoing.
-Susan is an advisory member for a CSA farm and tutors reading to lower school students at Read 718 non-profit.
+Profile: Susan Malfa lives, paints and gardens in Amagansett, New York.
+Born in Queens, NY, Susan enjoyed a career in media sales management.
+She holds a B.A. in Art, a Graduate Certificate in Leadership and Strategy and continues art study at NYC Crit Club, The Canopy Program 2.0.
+Susan’s art practice focuses on the natural world; plants, people and the planet.
+She has participated in group shows and has a recent solo show.
+Susan is an advisory member for CSA Quail Hill Farm and a literacy advocate tutoring reading to lower school students at Read 718 non-profit.

 Education:

-2023, 24, 25 NYC Crit Club The Canopy Program, Victoria Roth, Catherine Haggerty; Advanced Painting, Judy Glantzman
+2024, 25 NYC Crit Club Advanced Painting, Judy Glantzman

 2021, ‘22,’23, ‘24 Victor D’Amico Institute of Art, Michael Rosch, Jennifer Cross